-Memorize Those Equations & Formulas
+Memorize Important Equations And Formulas

-To many students’ relief, the SAT includes at the beginning of each Math test a list of equations and formulas necessary for solving the problems featured within.
-However, don’t take this as invitation to skip the very important process of memorizing these equations and formulas.
-For one, having instant command of equations and formulas will make you more confident in your problem-solving abilities as you go through the test, leading to a better performance overall.
+To many students’ relief, at the beginning of each Math test there is a list of equations and formulas necessary for solving the problems featured within.
+However, don’t take this as an invitation to skip the very important process of memorizing these equations and formulas.
+Having instant command of equations and formulas will make you more confident in your problem-solving abilities as you go through the test, leading to a better performance overall.

 Write Out Your Solutions Step By Step

 If you’re a math whiz, you might be tempted to do most of the work of solving problems in your head, leaving a relatively clean exam booklet behind.
 However, it’s in your best interest to write out all your problem-solving steps, even the relatively simple ones.

 Another reason to write out your solutions step by step is that it leaves you a record to check when you’ve finished the test and want to go over your work.
 You can’t check your work if you don’t have any work to check!
 So, go ahead and write it all out—you’ll thank yourself the first time you catch a simple mistake that would have cost you a point off your score.